-Our results above can easily be derived in more general environments, and do not depend on specific prior beliefs, signals being binary, or even on the shapes of the underlying distributions.
+Our results above can easily be derived in more general environments, and do not depend on signals being binary, or even on the shapes of the underlying distributions.
 The essential feature of the model is simply that the optimal action depends on relative values of different dimensions of the information space and, as such, contains at least one fewer degree of freedom.
 While individuals may agree on what the evidence indicates on several dimensions, they may disagree on the implications of this evidence if they have differential private information on other dimensions.

-Consider, for instance, two members of an electorate with differing private information on the incumbent politician who are each learning about the challenger at the same time and with equal precision.
-They can both agree on a distribution of beliefs about an index of the challenger's quality, say $x \in [0, 1]$.
-However, if one's private information on the incumbent's quality index, y_1 , is skewed toward 1 while the other's index, y_0 , is skewed toward 0, more precise information on the challenger may not draw the two sides together as long as $Ey_0 < Ex < Ey_1$.
+Consider for instance, two members of an electorate with differing private information on the incumbent politician that are each learning about the challenger at the same time and with equal precision.
+They can both agree on a distribution of beliefs about an index of the challengers quality, say $x \in [0,1]$.
+However, if ones private information on the incumbents quality index, y_1 , is skewed toward 1 while the others index, y_0 , is skewed toward 0, more precise information on the challenger may not draw the two sides together as long as $Ey_0 < Ex < Ey_1$.
 Note, to get this result we did not need to specify the dimensionality of the information or the probability distributions on information, only that the ultimate choice (which candidate is better) has at least one fewer dimensions that the information used to make that choice (the relative quality of various candidates).

-F. Agreeing to Disagree
+3.6 Agreeing to disagree

 If there is common knowledge of rationality and the agents hold common priors, then disagreement cannot persist: Common knowledge of disagreement is impossible (Aumann 1976) and communication of posterior beliefs is sufficient to achieve common beliefs (Geanakoplos and Polemarchakis 1982).
-Aumann, of course, meant his theorem to be a critique, rather than a defense, of the common prior and the common knowledge of rationality assumptions (Aumann 1976, 1237-38).
+Aumann, of course, meant his theorem to be a critique, rather than a defense, of the common prior and the common knowledge of rationality assumptions (Aumann (1976), pp. 1237-1238).